AbhiAnand-1011/Reliable-UDP/README.md

 - The sender currently loads the complete input file into memory before transmission.
 - The retransmission timeout is fixed at 500 ms.
 - There is no congestion-control mechanism.
-- RTT estimation is observational rather than adaptive.
+- RTT measurement is observational rather than adaptive.
 - NACK and bitmap helpers are implemented but are not used by the active transfer path.
 - Temporary `.part` files are not automatically removed after successful assembly.
 - The receiver is designed around one active transfer per process.
 - The protocol provides no encryption or authentication.
-- Empty-file handling is supported through the protocol handshake and FIN exchange but is a special case of the general file-transfer path.
+- Empty-file transfers are handled as a special case of the handshake/FIN path rather than the normal chunk-assembly path.

 ## What This Project Demonstrates